andy64lol/ChronoTale/README.md

 3. Extract the contents
 4. Run `launch.py`

+#### IMPORTANT!

+Launcher protection is enforced,so you're **required** to use a launcher otherwise the games won't allow you to access.

 ## 🛠️ Requirements
 - Python 3.11 or higher
 - Required packages will be automatically installed,if not,then manually install them using